lwlss/MacPherson_2020/markdown/week_review/week4.md

 ### Logistic Graph

-Up until now I have been modelling deterministic, non-discrete models such as the logistic map system, the exponential and logistic models and the Lotka-Volterra system, as well as the Lorenz attractor system.
+Up until now I have been simulating from deterministic continuous models such as the logistic map system, the exponential and logistic models and the Lotka-Volterra system, as well as the Lorenz attractor system.

 This week however, I began modelling discrete stochastic systems with the help of the [DiffEqBiological.jl](https://diffeq.sciml.ai/release-6.6/index.html) package, as well as the previously used [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/) package and the [Plots.jl](https://docs.juliaplots.org/latest/) package.

-I began by modelling the logistic model.
-Unlike the previous model I made for the logistic graph, this model specified the limiting factor as a value of nutrient and the population model to be of cells.
+I began by writing the logistic model as a biochemical reaction network.
+Unlike the previous model I made for the logistic graph, this model describes a population of cells consuming a limited 'population' of "nutrients".
 The purpose of this model is to show the population dynamics as a cell undergoes reproduction/division.

 I defined reaction network called `logistic_model` which was written as so: